elomarii/CTF_4_DAY/THM/Agent_Sudo.md

 > By,\
 > Agent R

-Nothing interresting but let's keep the info for the moment.\
+Nothing interesting but let's keep the info for the moment.\
 Next, a steg(steganography) password is demanded.
 There are many tools to do so, again, by brute force. `stegseek` is one of them.
 ```
 $ stegseek cutie.png /usr/share/wordlists/fasttrack.txt